-Simon Property Group Inc. broke ground in 2016 on an investment of approximately \$75 million to build an outlet center on an existing City-owned golf course.
+Simon Property Group Inc. has opened the first phase of Simon Premium Outlet Park.
+This represents an investment of approximately \$75 million to build an outlet center on an existing City-owned golf course.
 The redevelopment plan calls for the City to retain approximately 65 acres for green space and walking trails around the lake creating new public open space.
-Construction started in 2016, with a projected opening in summer 2017.
-Phase I of the Simon Premium Outlet Park is planned to include approximately 85 stores, 332,000 square feet of leasable space and is anticipated to generate an estimated \$2.5 million in tax revenue.
-The timetable for Phase II has not been announced, but is expected to include an additional 100,000 square feet for approximately 30 stores.
+Phase I of the Simon Premium Outlet Park includes approximately 85 stores, 332,000 square feet of leasable space and is anticipated to generate an estimated \$2.5 million in tax revenue.

 Adjacent to the Simon Norfolk Premium Outlets will be a 331,000 square foot IKEA.
-Construction will begin in spring of 2017, with an opening in summer 2018.
+Construction began in 2017, with a planned opening in spring 2019.
 IKEA is anticipated to bring more than \$2.5 million in direct tax revenue.

-With a capital investment of \$32.5 million ADP, a comprehensive Human Capital Management solutions provider, will move to the Atlantic at City Walk's 286,000 square feet of Class A office space designed to include state of the art meeting spaces, shared conference facilities, cafeteria and food preparation areas and the largest contiguous floor plate in the entire Central Business District.
-The Atlantic will be move-in ready in 2016 and feature high ceilings, advanced fiber optics and connectivity.
-By the middle of 2017, ADP is expected to be Downtown's largest employer with at least 1,800 new jobs and an immediate impact of \$1 million in tax revenue.
+With a capital investment of \$32.5 million ADP, a comprehensive Human Capital Management solutions provider, moved to Downtown at the Atlantic at City Walk.
+The Atlantic features high ceilings, advanced fiber optics and connectivity.
+ADP is Downtown's largest employer with approximately 2,100 new jobs and an immediate impact of \$1 million in tax revenue.

-Movement Mortgage, one of the fastest-growing mortgage bank in the country, will relocate its largest operations center to the adaptive re-use of the former J.C.
-Penney department store at Military Circle Mall owned by the Norfolk EDA.
-Movement Mortgage will transfer 550 jobs to Norfolk, with the planned addition of 200 more jobs to support its rapid national growth.
+Movement Mortgage, one of the fastest-growing mortgage banks in the country, has relocated its largest operations center to the adaptive re-use of the former J.C.
+Penney department store at Military Circle Mall owned by the Norfolk EDA, known as 824 Military.
+Movement Mortgage transferred 550 jobs to Norfolk, with the planned addition of 200 more jobs to support its rapid national growth.
 The relocation of Movement Mortgage is anticipated to bring approximately \$230,000 in new direct annual tax revenue.
+Optima Health is also occupying space at 824 Military, and added 200 new jobs.

-Quality of Life, Arts and Culture
+Arts and Culture

 Norfolk offers a mix of cultural attractions and entertainment for its citizens and tourists.
-Norfolk's entertainment and theatre venues include the Scope Arena, the Attucks Theatre, the Harrison Opera House, Chrysler Museum, and the "Theater District" which includes Chrysler Hall, Jeanne and George Roper Theater, Wells Theatre and the NorVa.
+Norfolk's entertainment and theatre venues include the Attucks Theatre, the Harrison Opera House, Chrysler Museum, and the "Theater District" which includes Chrysler Hall, Jeanne and George Roper Theater, Wells Theatre and the NorVa.